project-akri/akri/docs/extensibility.md

   scenario in which the broker proxies client requests using gRPC to HTTP-based devices.
 The advantage of this approach is that device functionality is encapsulated by an API that is exposed by the broker.
 In this case the API has a single method but in practice, there could be many methods implemented.
-* The third implemnentation is a gRPC-based broker and companion client implemented in Golang.
+* The third implementation is a gRPC-based broker and companion client implemented in Golang.
 This is functionally equivalent to the Rust implementation and shares a protobuf definition.
 For this reason, you may combine the Rust broker and client with the Golang broker and client arbitrarily.
 The Golang broker is described in the [`http-apps`](https://github.com/deislabs/akri/blob/http-extensibility/samples/apps/http-apps/README.md) directory.